JanZahalka/ii20/README.md

 ## Paper
 If you are using II-20 or its parts in your scientific work, please cite the II-20 paper:

 *J. Zahálka, M. Worring, and Jarke J. van Wijk. **II-20: Intelligent and pragmatic analytic categorization of image collections**.
-To appear in IEEE Transactions on Visualization and Computer Graphics, February 2021.*
+IEEE Transactions on Visualization and Computer Graphics, 27 (2), pp. 422 - 431, February 2021.*

 (https://arxiv.org/abs/2005.02149)